jambonz/jambonz-docs/docs/jambonz.md

 The *actionHook* webhook will contain the following additional parameters:

-- `dialogFlowResult`: the completion reason:
+- `dialogflowResult`: the completion reason:
     - `redirect` - a new application was returned from an event webhook
     - `completed` - an intent with `end iteraction` set to true was received from dialogflow